 The award will be equivalent to one term of tuition and associated fees.
 For students who qualify for need-based financial aid (including the child care subsidy), receipt of this Rackham award may reduce the original loan amount or subsidy.
 Please contact the Office of Financial Aid for help evaluating your individual circumstance.

 Students are nominated by their program for this award.
 Students may contact their program regarding their selection and nomination process.

 Graduate programs nominate students by completing the online nomination and submitting the following:

-- Student Achievement and Potential, submitted by the Graduate Chair, addressing the student’s academic potential in his or her field of study, the proposed timetable of study, particularly any plan for part-time study, and the program’s current commitment of support and anticipated support (up to 1,500 words);
+- Statement of Student’s Achievement and Potential, submitted by the Graduate Chair, addressing the student’s academic potential in his or her field of study, the proposed timetable of study, particularly any plan for part-time study, and the program’s current commitment of support and anticipated support (up to 1,500 words);

 - Copy of admission letter; Curriculum vitae (C.V.).